 Reverse hyperextensions are an effective accessory exercise to develop the glutes and hamstrings.
 Sometimes, however, access to a reverse hyperextension machine is not feasible (training from home, traveling, or lack of funds to purchase a machine).
 Therefore, in this article we will discuss six reverse hyperextension alternatives that can be performed without a machine and/or in your home.

-6 At-Home Reverse Hyperextension Alternatives
+6 At-Home Reverse Hyperextension Alternatives (Plus One Bonus)

 The below exercises can be used in place of reverse hyperextensions in the event you are at home, travelling, or in a gym without a reverse hyperextension machine.
 Note, that some of these exercises require some equipment, however many of these can be done with household items (towels or table) and often without a partner.